 Murphys Point Provincial Park is a provincial park near Perth, Ontario.
 The 1239ha park features natural areas prepared for hiking and skiing as well as access for day-use camping and water sports at Big Rideau Lake.
 Facilities include a park store, Visitor Centre and several "Comfort Centres", with flush toilets, showers and laundry facilities for the multi-day camper.The park also contains the restored early 20th-century "Silver Queen" mica mine, the ruins of a sawmill and several historic pioneer buildings including the Lally Homestead.
 This area was mined in the early 20th century, for mica, feldspar, and apatite.
 During the summer season, guided tours are offered to visitors who would like to see the inside of a pioneer-style mine.
 Lantern-lit evening ghost walks to the mine are also offered.The park includes five nature trails varying in length from the 1km Loon Lake Trail to the 6.5km Rideau Trail.
 The park is home to a variety of mammals, including deer, fox, mink, beaver, coyote, porcupine and otter.
-Many loons inhabit Big Rideau Lake along with five species of turtles, eight species of amphibians, and eight species of snakes, including Canada's largest, but harmless, black rat snake.Put Murphys Point Provincial Park at the forefront of your travel plans using our Perth family vacation planner.
+Many loons inhabit Big Rideau Lake along with five species of turtles, eight species of amphibians, and eight species of snakes, including Canada's largest, but harmless, black rat snake.To visit Murphys Point Provincial Park on your trip to Perth, use our Perth trip itinerary maker app .

 Unable to display map at this time.
 Please try again later.

 It's a great place with awesome untouched pieces of history.
 The bathrooms were my only complaint there.
 Always dirty.'and didn't flush well.
 But the camping spaces, the landscape...great.
 You also ne... more »